freifunk-berlin/falter-packages/doc/translation.md

 ## get LuCI translation scripts

 Run `fetch_translation_tools.sh` once.
-It will download the current luci-translation scripts from master and place them in the `build` directory.
+It will download the current luci-translation scripts from main and place them in the `build` directory.
 Please don't commit them, as they might change.
 If you feel, that those scripts aren't up to date, just run that script again.

 ## prepare translation of a new app